“Conservation through Research and Education”

 Elephants for Africa, founded by Dr Kate Evans, is a small charity that is committed to protecting the endangered African elephant.

 We conduct research to understand the ecological and social requirements of African elephants, and put these into the context of human-wildlife conflict.
-We work in Botswana, Ethiopia and South Africa, with local and international researchers, to deliver scientific data to local decision makers.
+We currently work in Botswana and South Africa, with local and international researchers, to deliver scientific data to local decision makers.
 We also run education programmes that focus on developing the conservation leaders of the future.

 Helping the charity will ensure the conservation and greater protection of elephants in Africa.